Xuè Fǔ Zhú Yū Tāng

 Name Variations: Xue Fu Zhu Yu Tang, 血府逐瘀汤, Drive Out Stasis in the Mansion of Blood Decoction,

-Description: Mostly a combinations of Tao Hong Si Wu Tang and Si Ni SanTao Ren and Hong Hua are chiefs and good for removing blood stasis. • Chi Shao, Dang Gui (deputy) - invigorate blood lower body • Sheng Di Huang-nourish blood, clear heat • Dispel blood stasis without injuring yin and blood• Chuan Niu Xi - downward movement of blood • Chai Hu, Jie Geng, Zhi Ke - moves Qi, especially smoothing LV Qi • Jie Gang - ascending Qi to Upper Jiao.
+Commentary: Mostly a combinations of Tao Hong Si Wu Tang and Si Ni SanTao Ren and Hong Hua are chiefs and good for removing blood stasis. • Chi Shao, Dang Gui - invigorate blood lower body • Sheng Di Huang-nourish blood, clear heat • Dispel blood stasis without injuring yin and blood• Chuan Niu Xi - downward movement of blood • Chai Hu, Jie Geng, Zhi Ke - moves Qi, especially smoothing LV Qi • Jie Geng - ascending Qi to Upper Jiao.[Song]

 Herbs Cat/Dosage Actions Attributes

-Tao RenPeach Kernel • 桃仁 Regulate Blood - Invigorate
+Tao RenPeach Kernel • 桃仁 Invigorate Blood

 12g